mackmcconnell/prompt-dadi/README.md

 Dont worry, Dadi's got you.

+### 💡 **Key Benefits:**

+- **⚡ Lightning Fast** → Find any prompt in seconds with command palette
+- **🎨 Beautiful Design** → Bauhaus aesthetic that's both functional and inspiring
+- **📱 Native macOS** → Feels like a natural part of your workflow
+- **🔒 Privacy First** → All data stored locally on your machine
+- **🔄 Always Available** → Works offline, no internet required
+- **📈 Productivity Boost** → Spend less time searching, more time creating

+Prompt Dadi transforms how you work with AI by making your prompts as accessible as your thoughts.

+## Features

 ### ⌨️ Keyboard Shortcuts
 - **Cmd+N** → Create new prompt
 - **Cmd+Shift+N** → Create new folder